Technical-Inspiration-Project-Society/LEAF-DISEASE-DETECTION-USING-MACHINE-LEARNING/README.md

 - Efficient Solutions: Provides targeted solutions to combat specific diseases, optimizing plant health.
 - User-friendly Interface: Offers a simple and intuitive interface for users to interact with the system easily.

+## Connect
+To know the detailed explanation and code of the project, please email tipsrndprojects@gmail.com.